timotejroiko/astrobot-docs/README.md

 ```
 .newchart name
 ```
 Rebuilds the chart from saved information.
 It uses your current settings and also supports extended options.
-Extended options from saved charts are removed in favor of new ones or returned to default.
+Extended options from saved charts are removed in favor of new ones or returned to default, meaning if you saved a chart using an extended option, you need to use the extended option again when opening with `.newchart` or it will be rebuilt with default options.

 ### Listing and Finding Charts
 ```